 Marathon Oil (MRO) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the energy company had gained 5.4% over the past month.
-This has outpaced the Oils-Energy sector's gain of 1.6% and the S&P 500's loss of 4.46% in that time.
+Prior to today's trading, shares of the energy company had gained 14.54% over the past month.
+This has outpaced the Oils-Energy sector's gain of 8.56% and the S&P 500's gain of 2.65% in that time.

 Investors will be hoping for strength from Marathon Oil as it approaches its next earnings release.
-On that day, Marathon Oil is projected to report earnings of $0.77 per share, which would represent year-over-year growth of 266.67%.
+In that report, analysts expect Marathon Oil to post earnings of $0.78 per share.
+This would mark year-over-year growth of 271.43%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.57 billion, up 46.85% from the year-ago period.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 16.89% higher.
-Marathon Oil is currently a Zacks Rank #1 (Strong Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 10.08% higher.
+Marathon Oil currently has a Zacks Rank of #1 (Strong Buy).

-In terms of valuation, Marathon Oil is currently trading at a Forward P/E ratio of 7.05.
-For comparison, its industry has an average Forward P/E of 11.06, which means Marathon Oil is trading at a discount to the group.
+In terms of valuation, Marathon Oil is currently trading at a Forward P/E ratio of 8.03.
+Its industry sports an average Forward P/E of 12.17, so we one might conclude that Marathon Oil is trading at a discount comparatively.

 The Oil and Gas - Integrated - United States industry is part of the Oils-Energy sector.
-This industry currently has a Zacks Industry Rank of 33, which puts it in the top 13% of all 250+ industries.
+This group has a Zacks Industry Rank of 36, putting it in the top 15% of all 250+ industries.

 Click to get this free report